 This information is available in alternative formats upon request.
-To request an agenda in an alternative format, or to request a sign language or oral interpreter, or an Assistive Listening Devise ("ALD") for the meeting, please call Pat Evans at (619) 525-5131 at least five working days prior to the meeting to ensure availability.
+To request an agenda in an alternative format, or to request a sign language, oral interpreter, an Assistive Listening Devise ("ALD"), or other reasonable accommodation for the meeting, please call Pat Evans at (619) 525-5131 at least two working days prior to the meeting to ensure availability.
 Audio copies of Board of Director meetings are available upon request.
 Please contact Pat Evans at (619)525-5131 or pat.evans@visitsandiego.com to request a copy.

-In compliance with Government Code section 54957.5, non-exempt written material that is distributed to the Board prior to the meeting will be available at the meeting or it may be viewed in advance of the meeting at the corporation's offices at 111 West Harbor Drive, San Diego, CA. Materials distributed to the board after the posting of this agenda also will be available.
-Please contact Pat Evans at (619)525-5131 or pat.evans @ visitsandiego.com if you would like to pick up a copy of any material related to an item on this agenda.
+In compliance with Government Code section 54957.5, non-exempt written material that is distributed to the Board prior to the meeting will be available at the meeting or it may be viewed in advance of the meeting online at visitsandiego.com.
+Materials distributed to the board after the posting of this agenda also will be available.
+Please contact Pat Evans at (619)525-5131 or pat.evans@visitsandiego.com if you would like to receive a copy of any material related to an item on this agenda.